cmusatyalab/openface/CONTRIBUTING.md

 [gitter chat](https://gitter.im/cmusatyalab/openface).
 The [issue tracker](https://github.com/cmusatyalab/openface/issues)
 is only for development discussions and specific bug reports.
+For archival and management purposes, please do not post the same issue in multiple places.

 If you have found a bug in the code, please file an issue with a [minimal, complete, and verifiable example](http://stackoverflow.com/help/mcve)